bahaidev/bahaibot/README.md

 ## To-dos

-1. Waiting: Update to discord 15 when comes out
+1. Waiting: Update to discord.js v15.0.0 when comes out

+1. Go through in-code to-dos
+    1. complete i18nizing messages

 1. See about establishing maintenance of bot on own server

 1. See about any refactoring needed to allow to work with bahai-matrix-bot and easier for website; make website version support opening URLs on behalf of user for full context of the Writings and support speech synthesis

-1. Go through in-code to-dos
-    1. complete i18nizing messages

 1. Augment Dialogflow fallbacks with Bahaipedia search: A new intent called "General knowledge" has been created in Dialogflow.
 When the bot gets